opensourcecryptoworkshop/website/content/_index.md

 The Open Source Cryptography Workshop (OSCW) brings together practitioners interested in topics such as:

-- the developer and user experience associated with open source cryptography projects,</li>
+- the developer and user experience associated with open source cryptography projects,
-- the production and maintenance challenges of open source cryptography projects,</li>
+- the production and maintenance challenges of open source cryptography projects,
-- improving the downstream effects of security fixes on dependent projects, and</li>
+- improving the downstream effects of security fixes on dependent projects, and
 - best practices for designing clean-sheet crypto systems with modern primitives.

 # Past